Food and Beverage Management - Hotel and Restaurant Operations (Optional Co-op)

 - Students who are discontinued are not eligible for co-op work terms.

-- To be eligible for a co-op work term, the student must have a minimum of 2.5 SWA (65% session weighted average); successfully completed the Co-op and Career Preparation course as well the Sanitation and Safety course, and have a maximum of two failed or dropped courses during the term that occurs two terms prior to the work term.
+- To be eligible for a co-op work term, the student must have a minimum 65% session weighted average, have successfully completed the Co-op and Career Preparation course as well the Sanitation and Safety course, and have a maximum of two failed or dropped courses during the term that occurs two terms prior to the work term (no longer relevant as of the 1901 cohort).

 For additional information please refer to the Co-operative Education Regulations and Guidelines: Student Regulations, Procedures and Supports found by: